emanuelsla/MathXIML/README.md

 # Mathematical Dynamics of Explanatory Interactive Machine Learning

-Explanatory Interactive Machine Learning (XIML) lets machine learning and domain experts as well as end-users interact with the decision-making mechanism of machine learning (ML) models.
+Explanatory Interactive Machine Learning (XIML) lets machine learning (ML) and domain experts as well as end-users interact with the decision-making mechanism of ML models.
 Model-agnostic XIML approaches induce the human knowledge via counterexamples.
 Some existing model-agnostic XIML procedures put forward that more counterexamples yield better results.